 - Each participant leader replicates the commit decision to the replicas of the participant split.

-If the transaction committed, the Coordinator and all of the Participants apply the mutations to the data.
+If the transaction is committed, the Coordinator and all of the Participants apply the mutations to the data.

 Coordinator leader replies to the client to say that the transaction has been committed, optionally returning the commit timestamp of the transaction

-Strong read (multi-node)
+Strong read (multi-split)

 Let's say the client wants to read all rows where